-Despite its relatively small population, the country's geographical landscape challenges the delivery of healthcare services and nursing and clinical education.
+Despite its relatively small population, the country's geographical landscape poses significant challenges to the delivery of healthcare services, as well as nursing and clinical education.
 With its diverse terrain ranging from coastal plains to dense rainforests, accessing education and healthcare services across the country can be difficult, particularly in remote regions such as regions 1, 7, 8, and 9.
-This is reflected in the low recruitment rate of persons from the hinterland region to nursing and clinical and technical training programmes.
+This is reflected in the low recruitment rate of persons from the hinterland regions to nursing and clinical and technical training programmes.